Friday, December 24, 2010

 The book has a lot of drinking, smoking, and other types of drug-taking.
 That's just not something that's part of my life.
 I mean I definitely know people who drink.
 And I probably have people in my life who do other drugs.
 They probably don't discuss it with me because I don't do drugs.
 Or maybe I wrongly assume lots of people are taking drugs.
 It's like when I was in high school and thought everyone except me was having sex.

 I'm not really loving this book, because there's no character I can truly relate to, or respect.
 And there's no character I can aspire to.
 You know, I love Hermione because I can relate to her.
-I am often consulting books.
+Like Hermione, I am often consulting books.
 I love to read.
 I love to learn.
 I can be a bit idealistic.
-At the same time, I look up to her because she has a magic wand, and knows how to make Polyjuice Potion.
+At the same time, I look up to Hermione because she has a magic wand, and knows how to make Polyjuice Potion.

 I don't mind books that show human weaknesses.
 In fact, if a book doesn't show human weakness, it's crap.
 But The Slap is the type of book where the weaknesses strongly outweigh the good stuff.
 ALTHOUGH I haven't finished with the book.
 Aisha sounds like a character I MIGHT like.
 I haven't gotten to her chapter yet.